 Stress is one of the most common causes of short bursts of high blood pressure.
-Those with heart conditions are often told to be as careful as possible about stress and anxiety, because the amount of pressure it places on the heart can actually become very dangerous.
-While high blood pressure bursts from anxiety aren't necessarily dangerous to those without a heart condition, they're still not ideal for long term health.
+Those with heart conditions are often told to be as careful as possible about stress and anxiety because the amount of pressure it places on the heart can become very dangerous.
+While high blood pressure bursts from anxiety aren't necessarily dangerous to those without a heart condition, they're still not ideal for long-term health.

-But what you may not realize is that anxiety can actually cause low blood pressure too.
-In some cases, this drop in blood pressure is responsible for anxiety symptoms, and if you have panic attacks it can actually increase your risk for future panic attacks.
+But what you may not realize is that anxiety can cause low blood pressure too.
+In some cases, this drop in blood pressure is responsible for anxiety symptoms, and if you have panic attacks, it can increase your risk for future panic attacks.

 Can Anxiety Lower Blood Pressure?

 Your blood pressure is too important to leave to chance.
 Talking to a doctor about your blood pressure is still important, to ensure that your heart is in good health.
 But anxiety can affect heart rate, blood flow, and more.
 Take our free 7-minute anxiety test to score your anxiety symptoms, compare it to others, and see how to treat it.